alijnmerchant21/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 The **[Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html)** was the first hub created.
 It is a public Proof-of-Stake (PoS) blockchain with a native token, ATOM.
 The Cosmos Hub can be understood as a router facilitating transactions between the chains connected to it.
 For example, the Cosmos Hub allows for transaction fees to be paid in different tokens as long as the zone trusts the Cosmos Hub and the other zones connected to it.

-_How do we connect our chain to a non-Tendermint chain?_ The IBC connection is not limited to Tendermint-based chains.
-If another, non-Tendermint blockchain uses a fast-finality consensus algorithm, a connection can be established by adapting IBC to work with the non-Tendermint consensus mechanism.
+*How do we connect our chain to a non-CometBFT chain?* The IBC connection is not limited to CometBFT-based chains.
+If another, non-CometBFT blockchain uses a fast-finality consensus algorithm, a connection can be established by adapting IBC to work with the non-CometBFT consensus mechanism.

 If the other chain is a **probabilistic-finality chain**, a simple adaptation of IBC is not sufficient.
 A proxy chain called a **peg-zone** helps establish interoperability.
 Peg-zones are fast-finality blockchains which track chain states to establish finality.
 The peg-zone chain itself is IBC-compatible and acts as a **bridge** between the rest of the IBC network's chains and the probabilistic-finality chain.